Must-Have Items That Will Make Your Breastfeeding Journey Much Easier

 If you pump quite often, a pumping bra may be a worthy investment.
 It will allow you to pump both sides at the same time while keeping your hands free for other important things, like scrolling on your phone 😀

 Suction Pump – Haakaa

-The Haakaa is the easiest to use breast pump you will ever use.
+The Haakaa is the easiest-to-use breast pump you will ever find.
 It uses natural suction to express milk.
 The Haakaa is also really good at capturing let-down from the other breast when you are breastfeeding.

 It is also amazingly cheap.
 This little silicone cup uses suction to express milk from your breasts with little to no effort from you.
 The Haakaa’s flange is designed to fit all breast sizes and is comfortable and gentle enough even for sensitive skin.